-If you need to change the ID set in the camera you can set the address using the Soft Address option.
-The address range is from $1 \sim 255$.
+If you need to change the ID set in the camera it can be done manually as detailed in the above setting under Hard Address.
+Alternatively you can set the address using the Soft Address option.
+The address range is from $1 \sim 255$ .
 In order to supersede the Hard ID address you will need to switch Soft Addr Enable to ON.
+If you have over-ridden the hardware address with a software address but cannot access the PTZ camera, then setting the hard address to 0 will allow you access the PTZ to find out the menu setting.